matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--forceExit`

-Force Jest to exit after all tests have completed running.
+Force elric to exit after all tests have completed running.
 This is useful when resources set up by test code cannot be adequately cleaned up. _Note: This feature is an escape-hatch.
-If Jest doesn't exit at the end of a test run, it means external resources are still being held on to or timers are still pending in your code.
-It is advised to tear down external resources after each test to make sure Jest can shut down cleanly.
+If elric doesn't exit at the end of a test run, it means external resources are still being held on to or timers are still pending in your code.
+It is advised to tear down external resources after each test to make sure elric can shut down cleanly.
 You can use `--detectOpenHandles` to help track it down._

 ### `--help`